PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-07-performance-and-prestashop.md

 ## There's not "one performance problem"

 When you're dealing with a performance issue, you're in fact dealing with "*the currently visible bottleneck*".
-And as soon as you've managed it, another bottleneck will taking its place.
+And as soon as you've managed it, another bottleneck will take its place.
 Always.

 ![Botlleneck](https://www.techconsumerguide.com/wp-content/uploads/2019/10/cpu-gpu-bottleneck.jpg)